qbic-pipelines/rnadeseq/docs/usage.md

 ### `--skip_pathway_analysis`

 Set this flag to 'true' to skip pathway analysis and only run differential gene expression and report generation.

+### `--multiqc`

+Add here a multiQC.zip if you want some of the plots to be included in the rnadeseq report.

 ### `--input_type`